 Go ahead and write that book you’ve been daydreaming about for so long.
 Get it down on paper while it’s still fresh in your mind—and try not to worry about nitpicky details.
-Give yourself the freedom to write, along with a room of your own, and you’ll find yourself with a rough draft in a couple of months.You can do it if you tell your internal editor to take a hike.
+Give yourself the freedom to write, along with a room of your own, and you’ll find yourself with a rough draft in a couple of months.You can do it if you tell your internal editor to take a hike and leave the editing to me.

 You’re familiar with the scene, right?
 The frustrated writer crumples the sheet of paper into a ball and tosses it.
 That’s the internal editor obstructing the creative process, also known as “writer’s block.”
 For many writers the cure for writer’s block is a long walk, a warm bath, a glass of wine, and the freedom to write whatever comes to mind—like those sentences you’ve been thinking up as you wait for the light to turn green, fill your gas tank, or empty your dishwasher.
 For now at least, write those sentences down and don’t worry about perfecting your style and technique until later.

 When the manuscript has been edited and formatted, it should be proofread at least once before publication.
-Proofreading can make the difference between a polished, professional manuscript and one containing errors and typos.
+Proofreading can make the difference between a polished, professional manuscript and an amateur product riddled with errors and typos.
 Your line editor should provide the proofreader with a style sheet to ensure consistency and accuracy.

 My services include: